-Expiration Date Cheat Sheet:
+Expiration Date Cheat Sheet

 The Best Time to Replace Just About Everything

 But when that SHTF situation strikes, you will soon wish you knew the true value of the perishable goods in your home and garage.
-You’ll want to make sure you’re eating through short lifespan goods such as fruit and vegetables in the first few weeks; but it’s good to know that essentials such as sugar and rice can last indefinitely.
+You’ll want to make sure you’re eating through short lifespan goods such as fruit and vegetables in the first few weeks.
+However, it’s good to know that essentials such as sugar and rice can last indefinitely.

-Car airbags and smoke alarms should be changed at least every ten years – so make sure you have back-up stored for when you need it.
+Car airbags and smoke alarms should be changed at least every ten years.
+Make sure you have back-up stored for when you need it.
 Think ahead to what your family will need not just one week, but one, five, fifteen years into an SHTF scenario.